State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

-San Antonio does not staff any full time employees solely dedicated to energy code enforcement.
+San Antonio's staff effort on energy code enforcement is the equivalent of five full-time employees.
 The city requires plan reviews, site inspections, and performance testing mandatory to verify code compliance.
-The city provides upfront support to owners/developers who aim to achieve building energy code goals.
+The city provides upfront support to owners/developers via code compliance workshops and one-on-one consultations.

 Policies Targeting Existing BuildingsList All